-Want to see polar bears without the frigid temperatures?
-Churchill, Manitoba in Canada is the place families can experience the tundra without the arctic chill.
+If you want to see polar bears without the frigid temperatures, Churchill, Manitoba Canada is the place families can experience the tundra without the arctic chill.
 Here, July temperatures average a warm high of 61°F or 16°C — great summer weather for viewing the wildlife that make the town of Churchill an ideal eco-adventure destination.

 With human settlements dating as far back as 1700 BC, the town of Churchill offers visitors a wide variety of historical activities.
 What really makes this town special, however, are its close encounters of the natural kind.
 Starting every summer, families can charter local excursions for the chance to spot polar bears and beluga whales out in the uninterrupted landscape.